Real Estate Articles

 The importance of qualifying tenants for rentals can’t be overstated.
 In fact, this determines much about the next year (or whatever the term of the lease is set).
 When you own a rental property, it's necessary to vet potential tenants in order to minimize risk.
 After all, you are relying on these individuals to pay in a responsible and timely manner, in order for you to meet your obligations.
 Therefore, it is critical to know how important it is to qualify tenants for any rental property.

 The importance of qualifying tenants for rentals is more than just about verifying income.
-There are other factors which are just as important as their demonstrable ability to pay, based on what they earn.
+There are other factors that are just as important as their demonstrable ability to pay, based on what they earn.
 (This is why savvy real estate property investors rely on professional property management teams, in order to handle the qualifying process and more, such as routine inspections, move in and move out cycles, as well as things like maintenance, repairs, and even evictions.)
 So, if you're new to real estate investing, you should know the following about the importance of qualifying tenants for rentals.

 - Income verification.
 This obviously is the most fundamental thing you'll need to do, in order to ascertain the potential tenant's ability to pay their lease on time.
 Generally speaking, a tenant should earn at least three times the amount of the rental rate, but some property investors require a little more or just a slight amount less.